Software Asset Management Best Practices

 • Report any over and under licensed software

-However, if the selected SAM tool is not certified, or if the company is unsure of how to generate the requested information, the SAM vendor should be ready to provide the professional services needed to generate those reports.
-As part of those professional services, the vendor should explain its methodology to the auditor to substantiate the accuracy of the information provided by the SAM solution.
+If the selected SAM tool is not certified – or if the company is unsure of how to generate the requested information – the SAM vendor should be ready to provide the services needed to generate those reports.
+As part of those services, the vendor should explain its methodology to the auditor to substantiate the accuracy of the information provided by the SAM solution.

 SAM and the Cloud